-- the risk is justified by the anticipated benefit to the children; - the relation of the anticipated benefit to the risk is at least as favorable to the children as that presented by available alternative approaches; and - adequate provisions are made for soliciting the assent of the children and permission of their parents or quardians, as set forth below. - Research involving greater than minimal risk and no prospect of direct benefit to individual subjects, but likely to yield generalizable knowledge about the subject's disorder or condition (45 CFR 46.406).
+- The risk is justified by the anticipated benefit to the children; - The relation of the anticipated benefit to the risk is at least as favorable b the children as that presented by available alternative approaches; and - Adequate provisions are made for soliciting the assent of the children and permission of their parents or guardians, as set forth below.

+Research involving greater than minimal risk and no prospect of direct benefit to individual subjects, but likely to yield generalizable knowledge about the subject's disorder or condition (45 CFR 46 .406 ).